Demo

 EDUCATION

-If post-secondary education is required to meet the minimum qualifications, you must fill in the Education section of the application.
+To verify education is being used to meet and/or support the required minimum qualifications/competencies, you must fill in the Education section of the application.
 If you have not obtained a degree, please indicate the number of units completed.
-Copies of transcripts are required to verify educational credentials if used to meet the minimum qualifications for a position.
-Transcripts can be attached at the time of application or provided at the time of interview, at the discretion of the hiring manager.
+Copies of transcripts are required to verify educational credentials used to meet or support the minimum qualifications/competencies for a position and are required with each application.
+(Unofficial is okay; please ensure the institution/URL name is listed on the transcripts).
+Transcripts can be attached at the time of application or provided at the time of interview; if not, transcripts will be required before employment.

 SPECIAL INSTRUCTIONS FOR FOREIGN EDUCATION

-Education completed in foreign colleges or universities may be used to meet the minimum qualifications listed above.
-If utilizing this education, you must show that the education credentials have been submitted to a private organization that specializes in interpretation of foreign educational credentials and that such education has been deemed to be at least equivalent to that gained in conventional U.S. education programs; or an accredited U.S. post-secondary institution reports the other institution as one whose transcript is given full value, or full value is given in subject areas applicable to the curricula at the post-secondary institution.
+Education completed in foreign colleges or universities may be used to meet the above requirements, if applicable.
+If utilizing this education you must show that the education credentials have been submitted to a private organization that specializes in interpretation of foreign educational credentials and that such education has been deemed to be at least equivalent to that gained in conventional U.S. education programs; or an accredited U.S. state university reports the other institution as one whose transcript is given full value, or full value is given in subject areas applicable to the curricula at the state university.
 It is your responsibility to provide such evidence when applying.

 WORK EXPERIENCE

-If using work experience not already documented in your application, also provide the employer’s name, job title, employment dates, and whether full or part-time.
-Applications will be reviewed to determine if the responses are supported and if minimum qualifications are clearly met.
-If they are not, the applicant may not advance to the recruitment interview and selection phase.
+If using work experience not already documented in your application, also provide the employer’s name, your job title, dates of employment, and whether full-or part-time.
+Applications will be reviewed to determine if the responses are supported, and minimum qualifications are clearly met.
+If they are not, the applicant may not advance to the interview and selection phase of the recruitment.

-Attaching a resume is not an alternative to filling out the application in its entirety.
-Noting, "see resume" or any similar response on any portion of your application may lead to a determination that your application is incomplete and removal from consideration for this job posting.
+NOTE: Attaching a resume or curriculum vitae is not an alternative to filling out the application in its entirety.
+Noting "see resume or CV" or any similar response on any portion of your application may lead to a determination your application is incomplete and removal from consideration for this job posting.

 EEO STATEMENT